-Answer: Yes, active duty members are not eligible for the monthly housing stipend or for the book stipend.
+Answer: Yes, active duty members are not eligible for the monthly housing stipend.
 The amount of educational assistance payable is the lesser of the:

 Answer: Yes, individuals eligible for a kicker (College Fund, Reserve Kicker) will remain eligible for such kicker under the Post 9/11 GI Bill.
 If eligible, you will be paid the kicker each month as an increase to your housing stipend, even on active duty.
 Although as an active duty service member, or a veterans training at 1/2 time or less, or you are pursuing distance learning, you will receive your monthly kicker payment.

 Answer: No, you will not receive an increased amount for additional contributions ($600 buy-up) paid under chapters 30 or 1607 and you will not be refunded this amount under the Post 9/11 GI Bill.

 Answer: Yes, MGIB (chapter 30) contributions (excluding $600 buy-up) will be refunded at a proportional amount [based on the number of months remaining under MGIB at time of Post 9/11 GI Bill (chapter 33) election] of the basic $1200 contribution.
 This refund will be included in the last monthly stipend payment when chapter 33 entitlement exhausts.
 Individuals who do not exhaust entitlement under chapter 33 will not receive a refund of contributions paid under MGIB.